ananyakaushik20/Teaching_Materials/README.md

 # Teaching_Materials

-### Materials for Teaching basic Bioinformatics Analysis
+### Scripts for teaching basic Bioinformatics Analysis

+### List of Topics:
+- Clustering
+- Limma for DG
+- DGE using EdgeR + voom